gabeklein/expressive-mvc/README.md

 <h1 id="section-global">Global Models</h1>

-While context helps with contextual-isolation, sometimes we'll want one controller to serve a particular purpose for an entire app.
-Think concepts like login, routes, and interaction with external APIs.
+While context is nice for contextual-isolation, sometimes we'll want just one controller to serve a purpose for an entire app.
+Think concepts like login, routes, and interacting with external stuff.

 <!-- > For instance, if ever used [react-router](https://github.com/ReactTraining/react-router), you'll know `<BrowserRouter>` is really only needed for its Provider.
 You won't have more than one at a time. -->

-For this, we have `Singleton`, to create and share state, components not withstanding.
-Hooks are the same as `Model` counterparts, except under the hood they always retrieve a single, promoted instance.
+For this we have `Singleton`, to create and share state, components not withstanding.
+Hooks are the same as their `Model` counterparts, except under the hood will always retrieve a single, promoted instance.

 <br/>

 ## Defining a Singleton

-Simply extend `Singleton` instead, a variant of `Model`.
+Extend `Singleton` instead, a variant of `Model`.

 ```js
 import { Singleton } from "@expressive/mvc";